Sometimes we include links to online retail stores and sales made through such links may earn us a small commission. For more info, go here.

-The TP-Link Archer T9E has a wireless standard of IEEE 802.11 a/b/g/n/ac and speed standard of AC1900.
+The TP-Link Archer T9E has a wireless standard of IEEE 802.11 a/b/g/n/ac and a speed standard of AC1900.
 This means that it can reach speeds of up to 600Mbps on 2.4GHz frequencies and 1300Mbps on 5GHz frequencies.
-This is much faster than most USB type WiFi adapters.
+This is much faster than most USB-type WiFi adapters.

 Additionally, with this wireless adapter, you get all the useful features like MU-MIMO and Beamforming.
 TP-Link also provides a 2-year warranty for this device.